-One of the scariest possible events in all of sports, sudden cardiac death (SCD) is the leading cause of death in young athletes in the United States.
+One of the scariest possible events in all of sports, sudden cardiac arrest is the leading cause of death in young athletes in the United States.
 It is estimated to occur in 1 in every 200,000 high school and college athletes.
 It is more common in males, especially African-American males, and sports such as football, basketball, soccer, and track and field are among the sports where these deaths occur most frequently.

-The most common causes of SCD include hypertrophic cardiomyopathy, congenital coronary anomalies, and arrhythmogenic right ventricular cardiomyopathy.
+The most common causes of sudden cardiac arrest include hypertrophic cardiomyopathy, congenital coronary anomalies, and arrhythmogenic right ventricular cardiomyopathy.
 Hypertrophic cardiomyopathy (HCM) is the most common cause of SCD in young athletes.
 It is a condition in which the wall of the left ventricle is thicker than normal.
 Most athletes are asymptomatic and are often unaware of the condition until they drop dead.
 Athletes with HCM often have a systolic murmur that is heard by the physician listening to the heart.
 An ECG is very often abnormal in athletes with HCM, but an echocardiogram is the gold standard test to confirm the diagnosis.
 Young athletes with confirmed HCM should be excluded from most sports.

 Congenital coronary anomalies are another common cause of SCD.
 Some athletes have symptoms such as chest pain, heart palpitations, or syncopal episodes, but often they are asymptomatic as well.
 ECG’s are often negative, necessitating angiograms or MRI’s.
 If the diagnosis of a congenital coronary anomaly is made, then the athlete should be excluded from sports.